 Medicare covers ambulance services, although restrictions apply.
 People who need emergency transport can get different types of ambulance services, such as road or air, depending on the situation.

 Medicare may cover emergency or nonemergency ambulance transportation, depending on the situation.

-In this article, we explain which part of Medicare covers ambulance services and the costs that are not covered.
+In this article, we explain which part of Medicare covers different types of ambulance services and list the costs that Medicare does not cover.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.